Skip to main content

 NOT RECOMMENDED - Changing the default for Desired Properties

-The reason why this is not recommended is because while Desired Proprieties can be an annoyance at first, they have a significant performance impact on both CPU and memory usage.
+The reason why this is not recommended is because while Desired Properties can be an annoyance at first, they have a significant performance impact on both CPU and memory usage.

 Again, this is NOT RECOMMENDED, especially if you plan to ship your bot to production.

-Some values in these object may depend on some other value, notable examples are user.bot and interaction.respond.
-If you do not include all the values they depend on these require you might face undefined behavior using these values.
+Some properties in these object may depend on some other property, notable examples are user.bot and interaction.respond.
+If you do not include all the properties they depend on, you might see undefined values / unexpected bheavior when using them.

 Examples